-This section will discuss the real-time monitoring of business processes, events, and performance issues.
-M6 has two distinct real-time monitoring capabilities: monitoring of business views and performance monitors.
+This section will discuss the real-time monitoring of business processes, events, and performance issues. meshIQ Platform Core Services has two distinct real-time monitoring capabilities: monitoring of business views and performance monitors.
 Real-time monitoring enables users to proactively monitor system-wide performance, diagnose system and application bottlenecks, efficiency, congestion, and latency using real time and historical statistics.

-Monitoring your environment will affect system performance; the degree of performance degradation depends on user defined sampling rates, size of the environment and number of monitored resources.
+Monitoring your environment will affect system performance; the degree of performance degradation depends on user-defined sampling rates, the size of the environment, and the number of monitored resources.